zachtheyek/dotfiles/README.md

 > - Deep integration of plugins
 >   - Bonus points if it's open-source, community-driven, and well-maintained
 > - macOS only
->    - I'm actively working on an Arch Linux port, so stay tuned for that!
+>    - Though I'm actively working on an Arch Linux port, so stay tuned for that!

 # Installation